elkinnarvaez/efemerides/README.md

 In order to run this application you have to install [Node.js](https://nodejs.org/en/download/).

-Running the application locally will mean that you'll only have access to it from your local machine, not from the internet.
+Running the application locally means that you'll only have access to it from your local machine, not from the internet.

 1. Make sure that the *package.json* at the root folder has the following scripts: